- Mário Reis — Ao Meu Rio

 The art work for Lennie Dale e O Sambalanço Trio is by Eddie Moyna with photograph by Francisco Pereira.

-The art work for both versions of Bossa, Balanço, Balada is by César G. Villela with photograph by Francisco Pereira.
+The art work for Bossa, Balanço, Balada is by César G. Villela with photograph by Francisco Pereira.

 The art work for Vinícius & Odette Lara is by César G. Villela with photograph by Francisco Pereira.